-It is extremely infrequent that you read a book and can connect to each of the characters, stand on their shoes, and experience everything going around.
-Finding a fiction that seems so real that you eventually forget that the characters are all fictional is very rare.
+It is extremely infrequent that you read a book and can connect to each of the characters, stand in their shoes, and experience everything going around.
+Finding fiction that seems so real that you eventually forget that the characters are all fictional is very rare.
 It becomes tough on your part to accept it as merely a story and not reality.
 You start living the lives of the characters till the time you reach the end.
 And even after the pages get over, your mind doesn’t get over it.
-You think over and over again what those characters have gone through and how it would have really felt to be a part of that story that sounds and seems so genuine.
-You enter a world of imagination with a lot of drama that you couldn’t have a handle of if that was your own life.
+You think over and over again about what those characters have gone through and how it would have really felt to be a part of that story that sounds and seems so genuine.
+You enter a world of imagination with a lot of drama that you couldn’t have a handle on if that was your own life.

 Wish I Could Tell You (Review)

 With the first few pages, you will get to see everything about a middle-class family, their struggles, desires, and high hopes.
 While I had just started reading the novel, I was a bit bewildered about the characters until I had reached half of the book and realized the twist.
 Every turning point made it more limpid, and I wanted to know more about what would happen next.
-The curiosity to know what a girl who sees the world with complete hatred and remarks about everyone around her as nothing but the same negative-minded people fooling others of being compassionate individuals who would not miss a chance to get on her nerves if they got any would do next, or the lad who was a real kind-hearted being’s next step would be, increases with each page you turn down.
+The curiosity to know what a girl who sees the world with complete hatred and remarks about everyone around her as nothing.
+But, the same negative-minded people fooling others of being compassionate individuals who would not miss a chance to get on her nerves if they got any would do next, or the lad who was a real kind-hearted being’s next step would be, increases with each page you turn down.